DomhnallBoyle/docker-cheatsheet/README.md

 # loads an image into docker from the saved tar file
 docker load -i <path to image tar file>

+# stop and remove container in the one command
+docker rm -f <container id>

 # create a new overlay network - making it attachable means any
 # container can join the network
 docker network create -d overlay --attachable <network name>